It’s a critical time for rural America.

 RDI holds the uncompromising belief that answers and priorities, driven by a diversity of local people and built from a community’s assets, are key to achieving rural community prosperity.
 We work alongside rural communities to build networks of rural leaders, revitalize rural economies, and elevate rural voices to create community vitality.

 Issues of equity profoundly affect many Americans living in rural communities.
-RDI’s mission to build skills and connect people in rural feels like it has never been more critical than at this moment, as rural works to address impacts of political divisiveness, natural disasters, and a global pandemic.
+As a Rural Development Hub, RDI’s mission to build skills and connect people in rural feels like it has never been more critical than at this moment, while rural works to address impacts of political divisiveness, natural disasters, and a global pandemic.

 Rural runs on relationships.